lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 }
 ```

 Next, Lune will take care of allocating projects to the order and then retire their offsets.
-This occurs after some time.
+This process can take some time.

-## Get order updates through a webhook receiver
+## Real time order updates through a webhook receiver

 Webhooks are used to automatically receive notifications of events that happen within Lune.
 For example, when an order transitions from `allocated` to `complete`.